 Seeing that I am always writing about the Vikings and the Sagas then I could not give a new show a miss - the Saga Musica - where the Icelandic Sagas are beautifully portrayed in songs by very talented musicians.

 The auteur and the producer of the show are well known in the Icelandic Music and Culture scene - Valgeir Guðjónsson and his wife Ásta Kristrún Ragnarsdóttir.
-Valgeir is a household name in Iceland - he is a well-known singer, lyricist, film composer and a TV producer amongst many other things.
+Valgeir is a household name in Iceland - he is a well-known singer, lyricist, film composer, and TV producer amongst many other things.

 Valgeir is maybe best known for being a member of the popular bands Spilverk þjóðanna (1975-1979) and the ever so popular band Stuðmenn.